gunthercox/ChatterBot/docs/tutorial.rst

 ChatterBot comes with built in adapter classes that allow it to connect to different types of databases.
-In this tutorial, we will be using the `JsonDatabaseAdapter` which is a simple storage adapter that stores data in a json formatted file on your hard disk.
+In this tutorial, we will be using the `JsonFileStorageAdapter` which is a simple storage adapter that stores data in a json formatted file on your hard disk.
 This functionality makes this storage adapter very good for testing and debugging.

 .. warning::

-   The JsonDatabaseAdapter is not intended for use with large amounts of data.
+   The JsonFileStorageAdapter is not intended for use with large amounts of data.
 You may expirience serious performance problems if the size of this database becomes too large.

-We will select the `JsonDatabaseAdapter` by specifying it in our chat bot's constructor.
+We will select the `JsonFileStorageAdapter` by specifying it in our chat bot's constructor.

 The `database` parameter is used to specify the path to the database